anaconda/anaconda-client/doc/getting_started.rst

 Building a Conda Package and Uploading to Binstar
 ======

-**Note** *We can not have packages with the same names so if you intend to following along I would recommend changing the the digit in my package name with one of your choosing*
+**Note** *We can not upload packages with the same name to Pypi so if you intend to following along I recommend changing the the '1' digit in my package name with a random number*

 We are going to be uploading a package with a simple 'hello world' function.